digitalworlds/atunda/README.md

 npm install
 ```

 Once all dependencies are install, configurations are made for development.
-To run the Django server run:
+To run the Django server, from the atunda directory run:

 ```
 python manage.py runserver
 ```

-To run the react server run:
+To run the react server, from the frontend directory run:

 ```
 npm start